bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 pathadd $PWD/arm-eabi-4.6/bin
 {% endhighlight %}

-The following portions are specific to the Galaxy Nexus device.
+The following sections are specific to the Galaxy Nexus device.
-Find the appropriate repositories for other devices in the [Building Kernels][building-kernels] portion of the Android documentation.
+Find the appropriate repositories for other devices in the [Building Kernels][building-kernels] section of the Android documentation.

 Get the commit number for the most recent kernel, which is `fb3c9ac` in the following snippet.